Mikael-Caetano/Portfolling/README.md

 # Portfolling
 A simple portfolio site, in which you can create your account, add your projects and images to it.
 Beside that you can search for other users profiles, and see their projects.
-It includes and RESTful API.
+It includes an RESTful API.

 ##How to install and run:
 Pre-requisites: